#> [1] "Rendering took 0.42minutes."

 Geukes K, Schönbrodt F, Utesch K, Geukes S & Back M (2016).
 Zeitschrift für Sportpsychologie. https://doi.org/10.1026/1612-5010/a000167

-Trust slowly renews
+Trust rebuilt slowly

 Abstract